crystal397/internship/README.md

 # internship
+## mission 1. find the thesis based on project
-## mission 1. scrapping news in naver
+## mission 2. scrapping news in naver